TechExeter/conference-2020/_speakers/antonia-forster.md

  - knowledge of other potential applications, including AR/VR
 ---

 <p>COVID-19 has transformed our lives, and we are more aware than ever of hygiene in public spaces.
 But touch-screens are still a ubiquitous part of the digital-out-of-home experience: from hospital kiosks and airports, to supermarkets and ATMs.
 Could there be a better solution?
-Ultraleap are innovating to create Touch-Free, a system of completely contactless touch-screens that allow users to feel and press buttons in midair.
+Ultraleap are innovating to create a system of completely contactless touch-screens that allow users to feel and press buttons in midair.
 Antonia will be speaking about her work on touch-free technology, the challenges of designing a completely new kind of interface, and her hopes for its future application - including bringing the sense of touch into VR/AR experiences.</p>

 {% include speakers-takeaways.html %}